top of page

 As a concert soloist, Jacquelyn has been heard in performances of Bach’s Mass in B minor, Duruflé’s Requiem, Handel’s Messiah, Mozart’s Great Mass in C minor, and Stravinsky’s Les Noces.
 In 2014, she performed in Berio’s Coro at the Lucerne Festival in Switzerland under the baton of Sir Simon Rattle.
 She has sung with the Tanglewood Music Center, Lucerne Festival Academy, Glimmerglass Festival, Opera Saratoga, Crested Butte Music Festival, Opera San Antonio, Alamo City Opera, Victoria Bach Festival, Norfolk Chamber Music Festival, and Hudson Valley BachFest.

-A native of Farmington, Connecticut, Jacquelyn holds a D. M. and M. M. in vocal performance from the Indiana University Jacobs School of Music and B. A. in music and economics from Vassar College.
-She currently serves as Associate Professor of Music at Trinity University in San Antonio, Texas, and teaches voice at the Boston University Tanglewood Institute.
+A native of Farmington, Connecticut, Jacquelyn earned her D. M. and M. M. degrees in vocal performance from the Indiana University Jacobs School of Music and B. A. in music and economics from Vassar College.
+She serves as Associate Professor of Music at Trinity University in San Antonio, Texas, and teaches on the voice faculty at the Boston University Tanglewood Institute in Lenox, Massachusetts.

 bottom of page